Planning a trip to Bora Bora?

-Of volcanic origin, the composition is essentially a main island about six miles long by 2 ½ miles wide, with a central mountain chain dominated by the summits of Mount Otemanu (2,384 ft.) and the double peaked Mount Pahia (2,030 ft.)
+Of volcanic origin, the island is composed of a mainland, which is about six miles long by 2 ½ miles wide, and contains a central mountain chain dominated by the summits of Mount Otemanu (2,384 ft.) and the double peaked Mount Pahia (2,030 ft.)

 Separated from the principle island by a deep lagoon, is the small island of Toopua and the islet of Toopua Iti.
 The three islands are the eroded remnants of the slopes of a crater, enclosing the central part of an ancient volcano.

-The coast of the main island is deeply jagged and bordered by a fringing reef that disappears in the southern part to give way to the magnificent white sand beaches of Taahana and Matira.
+The coast of the main island is deeply jagged and bordered by a fringing reef that disappears in the south to give way to the magnificent white sand beaches of Taahana and Matira.

 Bora Bora Tourist Information And Visitors Bureau